dkapesa/AI-Verification-Copilot/README.md

 ## AI Decision Persistence

-AI decisions are stored in the `ai_reviews` table for auditability.
+AI review outputs are stored in the `ai_reviews` table for auditability, later retrieval, and downstream evaluation.

 Fields include: